Hi Godly Play Teachers!Welcome to The Mystery of Easter, our lesson for February 15.

 1. Mosaic Cross.
 Cut a cross from fun foam and then cut bits of fun foam of other colors to glue on the cross to create a mosaic effect.

-2. Suncatcher crosses: we have 30 or so in the resource room.
+2. Suncatcher crosses: we may have some in the resource room.
 And paint too.

 3. Stained Glass Cross:

 Using a pattern, have the kids cut two identical cross shapes from waxed paper.
 Then use a plastic knife and scrape old crayons into shavings of various colors.
 Spread the crayons on one of the wax paper crosses.
 Then place the second waxed paper cross on top.
 Have an adult use a warm iron to press the two pieces of waxed paper together.
 Attach a hanger and hang in the sun!